Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 The EP was recorded by Magnus Sörensen at KulturVerkstan, Tingsryd then mixed and mastered by Joona Hassinen at Studio Underjord, Norrköping.
-The Alastor crew, Lucy Ferian, Levi Athan, Ruby and Terry Fying, offer up two songs, the all-original title track and one very interesting cover of Creedence Clearwater Revival’s “Bad Moon Rising“.
+The Alastor crew, Lucy Ferian, Levi Athan, Ruby, and Terry Fying, offer up two songs, the all-original title track, and one very interesting cover of Creedence Clearwater Revival’s “Bad Moon Rising“.

-The original, “Blood On Satan’s Claw“, comes on like a slow-moving plague of hellishly heavily proportions.
-The lysergic, wall-of-sound dirge proceeds to rattle your bones with wave after wave of horRIFFic guitars, organs and ethereal vocals.
+The original, “Blood On Satan’s Claw“, comes on like a slow-moving plague of hellishly heavy proportions.
+The lysergic, wall-of-sound dirge proceeds to rattle your bones with wave after wave of horRIFFic guitars, organs, and ethereal vocals.
 Haunting lyrics, with purposeful references that could be easily connected to the 1971 occult movie that shares this same title, swirl about.
 Otherworldly and utterly powerful, the song is a fantastic ascent into an unseen sonic realm of true doom content.

-Even slower and more gradual is the roll out of the reinterpretation of the CCR classic, “Bad Moon Rising“.
+Even slower and more gradual is the rollout of the reinterpretation of the CCR classic, “Bad Moon Rising“.
 Also powered by the same crushing density as its predecessor, there’s a much more lamenting aspect present here.
-Hazy, heady vocal emissions of the original’s well-known lyrics as the sluggish ooze of fuzzy guitars and meted out drums grind it out.
+Hazy, heady vocal emissions of the original’s well-known lyrics as the sluggish ooze of fuzzy guitars and meted-out drums grind it out.

-You can hear the “Blood On Satan’s Claw” EP and check out the re-tooling of the 1969 CCR classic now via the mind-melting video from Gryphus Visuals below.
-Meanwhile, Alastor have once again risen above and beyond the pale to present us the finest in psychedelic doom music.
+You can hear the ‘Blood On Satan’s Claw‘ EP and check out the re-tooling of the 1969 CCR classic now via the mind-melting video from Gryphus Visuals below.
+Meanwhile, Alastor has once again risen above and beyond the pale to present us the finest in psychedelic doom music.